Ashraful-Al-Sabid/cat_track/README.md

-The live version of this project can be viewed at https://cattrackbeta.vercel.app/ _“Because pets can’t text, but they still have emotions — we give them a voice through sound and color.”_
+The live version of this project can be viewed at https://cattrackbeta.vercel.app/ .
+**_“Because pets can’t text, but they still have emotions — we give them a voice through sound and color.”_**
 .
 .
 Data taken arbitrarily to evaluate current condition of cat. the main logic is given below :